digiltd/oh-rtd-test/xPL-Binding.md

 The xPL Bundle provides two packages :
 - Action to send messages over the xPL network
-- Bindings to grab xPL messages values in items and send xPL commands
+- Bindings to grab xPL message values in items and send xPL commands

 ## Pre-requisites